pulumi/docs/content/docs/pulumi-cloud/webhooks.md

 Pulumi Webhooks allow you to notify external services of events happening within your Pulumi organization.
 For example, you can trigger a notification whenever a stack is updated.
-Whenever an event occurs, Pulumi will send an HTTP `POST` request to all registered webhooks.
+When an event occurs, Pulumi will notify the registered webhook listeners via a HTTP `POST` request with metadata about the event.
 The webhook can then be used to emit a notification, start running integration tests, or even update additional stacks.

-Webhooks can be used for pretty much anything you want, and are the foundation of most _ChatOps_ workflows.
+There are large number of real life applications for webhooks including serving as the foundation of most _ChatOps_ workflows.

 ## Overview